Anteater: Interactive Visualization of Program Execution Values in Context: Evaluation

 \subsubsection{Gradient Descent}

-The first case study we present inspects a program performing gradient descent.
+The first usage scenario we present inspects a program performing gradient descent.
 This program was collected from a question on Stack Overflow~\cite{stackOverflow}.
-The programmer struggled to figure out why the resulting values were NaNs.
+The programmer struggled to figure out why the resulting values of the variables ``$x$'' and ``$x1$'' were NaNs.
 We will walk through how to use \oursystem{} to understand the bug and correct it.

-First, we run the program with \oursystem{} to track the misbehaving variable, ``$x$."
-Fig.\ \ref{fig:gdOverview}-A shows the resulting execution tree and histogram.
-The histogram shows that much of the descent generates NaNs.
+First, we run the program with \oursystem{} to track one of the misbehaving variables, ``$x$."
+Fig.\ \ref{fig:gdOverview}-A shows the resulting GCT and histogram.
+The histogram shows that much of the descent generates NaNs (the green bar).

 As a natural next step, we look at these values over time.
-We switch the plot type to ``scatterplot'' which shows a plot of the variable ``$x$'' over time, shown in Fig.\ \ref{fig:gdOverview}-B. Now, we clearly see that the value of ``$x$'' stays around zero, before becoming a very small negative, then going to infinity after which we hit the NaNs.
-However, there is something strange in the values staying around zero and then suddenly becoming a very small negative.
-To investigate this, we filter the values into to show only those points staying close to zero.
+We switch the plot type to ``scatterplot'' which shows a plot of the variable ``$x$'' over time, shown in Fig.\ \ref{fig:gdOverview}-B. Now, we clearly see that the value of ``$x$'' stays around zero, before becoming a very small negative, then going to infinity after which it reaches the NaNs.
+However, something strange happens where the value stays around zero and then suddenly becomes a very small negative.
+To investigate this, we filter the values to show only those points staying close to zero.
 We also switch to a symmetric log scale because we suspect that the values may not actually lie that close to zero.
-The resulting visualizations are shown in Fig.\ \ref{fig:gdOverview}-C. We see that the value oscillates between increasingly large positives and negatives until it reaches infinity.
+Fig.\ \ref{fig:gdOverview}-C shows the resulting visualizations.
+We see that the value oscillates between increasingly large positives and negatives until it reaches infinity.

 Now that we know the problem, we try to fix it.
-The oscillating values suggest that the gradients is exploding due to a training rate that is too large.
-In Fig.\ \ref{fig:gdOverview}-D, after lowering the training rate and re-running the trace, the value quickly converges, as expected.
+The oscillating values suggest that the gradient is exploding due to a training rate that is too large.
+In Fig.\ \ref{fig:gdOverview2}, after lowering the training rate and re-running the trace, the value quickly converges, as expected.

 Using \oursystem{}, we quickly and easily track the variable ``$x$" and see its behavior throughout the execution.
-In a traditional debugger, detecting this behavior would have required stepping through several iterations to view the values.
+In a traditional debugger, detecting this behavior requires stepping through several iterations to view the values.
 After lowering the training rate, we repeat this process to determine if that fixed the problem.
 This involves significantly more interaction with the debugger than when using \oursystem{}.